Installing Blown Insulation in Existing Walls

 Many homeowners consider this to be the preferred option.
 It eliminates the extra time-consuming, messy, and expensive steps of plugging holes and then matching the drywall texture and paint.

-This option is great if your exterior siding is vinyl, wood, or in some cases, stucco.
+This option is great for some kinds of exterior siding; vinyl, wood, or in some cases, stucco.
 One or two runs of siding are taken off under the soffit before cutting holes in the sheathing.

 Additional siding will have to be dealt with to address the issue of firestopping.
-After the job is done, simply replace the siding.
+After the job is done, the siding is simply replaced.

 Consider the Economic Benefits of Installing Insulation